Ty Howle: Western Illinois

 In 2016, Howle was hired as the offensive line coach at Western Illinois University under head coach Charlie Fisher.

+In 2017, Western Illinois led the Missouri Valley Conference in fewest sacks allowed per passing attempt and earned an FCS playoff berth.

 In 2018, Howle was retained and promoted to assistant head coach, co-offensive coordinator and offensive line coach under head coach Jared Elliott.
+The team ranked 21st nationally in passing.

 Penn State

 In 2020, Howle joined Penn State University as an analyst.

 In 2021, Howle was hired as the tight ends coach at Penn State University under head coach James Franklin.

 In 2023, Howle was promoted to co-offensive coordinator and tight ends coach.

+Virginia Tech

+In 2025, Howle was hired as the offensive coordinator at Virginia Tech under head coach James Franklin.

 Personal life

 Howle and his wife, Karen, have two sons.